First COBs took the industry by storm. Then quantum boards did the same.

 Spider Farmer is the top Chinese brand currently making quantum boards.
 They use the same components as HLG and have even improved on HLG lights in some areas.
 SF have a small selection, but their lights sell for much less than HLG, so they make a great alternative for growers on a budget.

-Mars Hydro is a step below Spider Farmer in terms of quality and price.
+Mars Hydro is also a step below Spider Farmer in terms of quality and price.
 They use some cheaper components, which results in a lower cost.
 Like Spider Farmer, Mars has a service center in the US, which is great if you need warranty repairs.

 Kingbrite lights are only available direct from China on Alibaba.
 This means increased risk and the potential for a lot of hassle, if something goes wrong.
 But that risk comes with a huge reward.